Manavarya09/Synthia-Studio/README.md

 <div align="center">

 ⭐ **Star this repo if you like it!**
-🏅 _Submitted for [Alibaba CLoud Hackatthon 2025] — Team History Buffers_
+🏅 _Submitted for [Alibaba Cloud Hackathon 2025] — Team History Buffers_

 </div>

 ---

 _Ready to transform your images?
-Try Synthia now!_
+Try Synthia Studio now!_

 ---